 Triangulation of the rear section of the frame was achieved by a further two tubes of the same material, which ran from the rear engine/gearbox mounting bracket to midway along the large top tube.

 This arrangement was intended give a lightweight frame with a high resistance to twisting.

-The press lavished praise on the revolutionary concept, describing it as the "Aston-Martin of motor cycles" and, not only did the team receive the 1969 Ferodo award for the most meritorious contribution to motorcycling, but the model itself also won the Motor Cycle News 'Machine of the Year' award for five successive years.
+The press lavished praise on the revolutionary concept, describing it as the "Aston-Martin of motor cycles" and, not only did the team receive the 1969 Ferodo award for the most meritorious contribution to motorcycling, but the model itself also won the Motor Cycle News 'Machine of the Year' award for five successive years, between 1968 and 1972.